longhorn/website/content/docs/1.0.2/deploy/install/_index.md

 ### Using the Environment Check Script

 We've written a script to help you gather enough information about the factors.

-Before installing, run:
+Note `jq` maybe requred to be installed locally prior to running env check script.

+To run script:

 ```shell
 curl -sSfL https://raw.githubusercontent.com/longhorn/longhorn/master/scripts/environment_check.sh | bash